Aroson1/Ask-Atlas/README.md

 To run the application locally, follow these steps:

 1. Clone the repository.
+2. Add the API_KEY in a local .env file and add it to the root directory
-2. Install the dependencies by running `npm install` or `yarn install`.
+3. Install the dependencies by running `npm install` or `yarn install`.
-3. Start the development server by running `npm run dev` or `yarn dev`.
+4. Start the development server by running `npm run dev` or `yarn dev`.
-4. Open [http://localhost:3000](http://localhost:3000) in your browser to see the application.
+5. Open [http://localhost:3000](http://localhost:3000) in your browser to see the application.

 ## Tech Stack Used